gottacatchenall/ms_ptl/README.md

 # Possible Applications

-The core idea of PTL is to fill in gaps for data-sparse processes in ecology, so naturally the applications are going to be focused.
+The core idea of PTL is to fill in gaps for data-sparse processes in ecology, so naturally the applications are going to be focused toward things that are hard to sample.

 **Link prediction in networks**